Which drug enters the CNS rapidly without difficulty crossing the blood brain barrier?

 Venous Circulation (sinus)

-Function limbic system?
+Function of the limbic system:

-Function of the nuclear gracilis
+Function of the nuclear gracilis:

-Relay somatic sensory information to the thalamus
+- rely somatic sensory information to the thalamus

 What is an important aspect of ANS?